The 12 Best Cars for Students in Canada

 Firstly, set a savings goal and make a budget that prioritizes your car fund.
 Consider cutting down on non-essential expenses, like eating out or subscription services, and redirecting those savings towards your car fund.
 Consider a part-time job or side hustle to supplement your income and speed up the savings process.
 Look into scholarships, grants, or bursaries that could cover some or all of your car costs.
 Finally, consider purchasing a used car that’s within your budget to avoid taking on too much debt.
 By being strategic and diligent, you can save up for a car as a student without sacrificing your financial wellbeing.

 Although some insurance companies offer student discounts, car insurance for students tends to be expensive in Canada.
 Most drivers classified as students are aged 25 or below, and auto insurance companies consider this demographic to still be inexperienced drivers who are familiarizing themselves with the rules of the road and vehicle operation.
-The added risk that they represent to the insurer therefore makes car insurance more expense for students.
+The added risk that they represent to the insurer therefore makes car insurance more expensive for students.

 Generally, student loans do not count as income for a car loan, as they are considered debt that must be repaid.
 Lenders will typically look at your income from employment or other sources, as well as your credit history and debt-to-income ratio, when determining your eligibility for a car loan.
 However, having a student loan may impact your ability to qualify for a car loan or affect the interest rate you’re offered.
 It’s important to carefully consider your financial situation and shop around for the best car loan options before making a decision.